hackle/blog-rust/raw/readability-and-vocabulary.md

 filter even $ foldl (++) [] [[1..4], [6..9]]
 ```

-With cleaner formatting, code (b) almost objectively improves readability over (a); there would be heated discussions about readability for or against the other styles, which would be largely missing the point.
+With cleaner formatting, code (b) almost objectively improves readability over (a); there would be heated discussions about readability for or against any of (b, c, d, e), but such discussions would be largely missing the point.

 ## Stick to the dictionary